IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

 Any additional properties beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 These extensions _SHOULD_ be added to the top level `@context` property, and _MUST_ be added before the above contexts.
 The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
-Extensions intended for community use _SHOULD_ be registered in the [extensions registry][registry-extensions].
+Extensions intended for community use _SHOULD_ be [registered in the extensions registry][registry-home], but registration is not mandatory.

 The JSON representation _MUST NOT_ include the `@graph` key at the top level.
 This key might be created when serializing directly from RDF data using the JSON-LD 1.0 compaction algorithm.
 Instead, JSON-LD framing and/or custom code should be used to ensure the structure of the document is as defined by this specification.